happy family

 It was too early, in J.J.'s opinion, for anything serious to be happening, but here they were.
 The kitchen smelled like oatmeal, Dad had barely touched his bowl, and Eddie sat at the table looking like a man condemned.

 "I didn't skip because I wanted to," Eddie protested.
+J.J. subtly reached for his hand.

 Eddie didn't look up, but he nodded again, a little slower this time.

 Yet, the new kid didn't turn around overnight.
 Eddie still rarely smiled.
-He flinched when voices got too loud or he caught a glimpse of one of those blinking red lights just off the school property.
-He clammed up whenever J.J. asked more about where Eddie came from or what he'd seen down there.
-And he never seemed to keep any friends for long.
-Kids were all too eager to talk to the local legend who helped bring down a serial killer, but whenever J.J. thought Eddie might hit it off with someone, he began to pull away.
+J.J. saw the way Eddie flinched when they heard the name "Ms. Catherine Alta" at the school admissions desk.
+He tensed when voices got too loud or he caught a glimpse of one of those blinking red lights just off the school property.
+And Eddie never seemed to keep any friends for long.

 John Hathorne